Two professionals sit at a table. One person holds up a clipboard, going over information.

 MHS Logo, a profile image of Dr. Steven Pfeiffer is displayed next to the title, “Interview with Dr. Steven Pfeiffer”

-The Gifted Rating Scales™ Second Edition: An Interview with author Dr. Steven Pfeiffer
+Uncovering the Hidden Potential of Gifted Students: An Interview with Author Dr. Steven Pfeiffer

 Read more...